maya70/Qualdash/README.md

 # Qualdash
-This branch contains site-specific configuration for Stoke
+This branch contains site-specific configuration for Blackburn

 ## Metric cards for PICANet: